Well, your first questions may be:

 A contract vehicle is a streamlined method the government uses to buy goods and services.
 Contract vehicles are centrally managed by a federal agency, which reduces acquisition administrative costs and creates time and resource efficiencies.

 Simply: A contract vehicle is the common method to buy your products or services from a Federal customer.
-The contract vehicle has a set of pre-negotiated terms and conditions which allow the government to award contract on a level playing field, and with a high degree of confidence that the vender will deliver what is stated in their quote.
+The contract vehicle has a set of pre-negotiated terms and conditions, which allow the government to award a contract on a level playing field, and with a high degree of confidence that the vendor will deliver what is stated in their quote.

-The Federal Resellers hold the contract vehicle for tactical procurement strategies for the OEM’s.
+The Federal Resellers hold the contract vehicle for tactical procurement strategies for the OEMs.
 Federal resellers spend a lot of time and money submitting request for proposal responses to bid on and winning a specific contract vehicle.
-This process can take months and in some cases years to win this capability.
+This process can take months and sometimes years to win this capability.

 Why would the Federal reseller go to this trouble?

 Because once a Federal Reseller bids and wins the right to be the facilitator of that procurement method, these companies can sell products or services to the Federal customer.
-The Federal reseller effectively bridges the gap between the Federal Government and their contractual demands and the OEM and their need for standard commercial terms.
+The Federal reseller effectively bridges the gap between the Federal Government, their contractual demands, the OEM, and their need for standard commercial terms.

 Why is this important to you?